rythrojaofficial/axis45/events/2024-laborday-mini.md

 > **Categories**: Placement will be organized by expected difficulty.
 >
-> Just write down the main elements of your combo and we'll put you in the right category 👍 _eg: end with cart front_
+> Just write down the main elements of your combo and we'll put you in the right category 👍 _eg: btwist and end with cart front -> A3_
 >
 > 1. **A2**: 1-2 basic flipping/Twisting Tricks or _many basic non-flipping/Twisting Tricks_
 > 2. **A3**: 1-2 intermediate flipping/Twisting Tricks, variations, connections or _many basic flippingOrTwistingTricks_